Yassin522/Yassin522/README.md

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>

-- 🌱 I’m currently learning everything 🤣
+- 🧠 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👨‍🤝‍👨 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play games
+- ⚡ Fun fact: I like to play games
 - ✉️ &nbsp;You can shoot me an email at yasinalmhdi8@gmail.com!
 I'll try to respond as soon as I can